astronomer/airflow-metaflow-demo/README.md

 Overview
 ========

-Welcome to Astronomer!
 This demo provides an example of using [Metaflow](https://metaflow.org/) with Apache Airflow.

-The demo shows how to build a local development using the Metaflow API and developer experience with the ability to schedule and run the steps in an Airflow DAG.
-After testing locally the DAG can be pushed to a production Airflow environment.
+When it comes to enterprise workflow orchestration different teams may have different needs filled by different tools.
+In this demo the Data Engineering team has a pre-existing, managed infrastructure with Apache Airflow workflows creating datasets for the Machine Learning team.
+The ML team is using Metaflow for model training, prediction and evaluation.
+The ML team can build their Flows as they like and [export the flows as an Airflow DAG](https://docs.metaflow.org/production/scheduling-metaflow-flows/scheduling-with-airflow) for production execution in Airflow.

+[Airflow Data Aware Scheduling](https://docs.astronomer.io/learn/airflow-datasets) is used to interface the [Data Engineering DAG](http://localhost:8080/dags/data_engineering_dag/code) with the Metaflows in the `include/train_taxi_flow.py` and `include/predict_taxi_flow.py` files.

 Project Services
 ================